CAMeL-Lab/camel_parser/README.rst

 ------------
 1. Clone this repo

+2. Set up a virtual environment using Python 3.9.16 (you can follow the tutorial `here <https://www.youtube.com/watch?si=g2zx-D0zdkL50knb&v=31WU0Dhw4sk&feature=youtu.be>`_).

+Currently, CamelParser does not work with later versions of python due to issues with some dependencies.

-2. Install the required packages:
+3. Install the required packages:

 .. code-block:: bash

     pip install -r requirements.txt

-3. Download dependency parsing models:
+4. Download dependency parsing models:

 .. code-block:: bash